 Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning and sometimes breaking rules.
-Parents and doctors must distinguish occasional errors of judgment from a degree of misbehavior that requires professional intervention.
+Typically, adolescents exercise their independence by questioning or challenging, and sometimes breaking, rules.
+Parents and doctors must distinguish occasional errors of judgment, which are typical and expected of this age group, from a pattern of misbehavior that requires professional intervention.
 The severity and frequency of infractions are guides.
-For example, regular drinking, frequent episodes of fighting, truancy, and theft are much more significant than isolated episodes of the same activities.
-Other warning signs include deterioration of performance at school and running away from home.
-Of particular concern are adolescents who cause serious injury or use a weapon in a fight.
+For example, regular drinking, frequent episodes of fighting, absenteeism from school without permission (truancy), and theft are much more significant than isolated episodes of the same activities.
+Other warning signs of a possible behavioral disorder include deterioration of performance at school and running away from home.
+Of particular concern are adolescents who cause serious injury to themselves or others or who use a weapon in a fight.

-Children occasionally engage in physical confrontation.
+Children occasionally engage in physical confrontation and bullying Bullying Many children and adolescents occasionally have physical confrontations with others, but most children and adolescents do not continue violent behavior or engage in violent crime.
+However, children... read more , including cyberbullying.
 During adolescence, the frequency and severity of violent interactions may increase.
 Although episodes of violence at school are highly publicized, adolescents are much more likely to be involved in violent episodes (or more often the threat of violence) at home and outside of school.
 Many factors contribute to an increased risk of violence for adolescents, including

 There is little evidence to suggest a relationship between violence and genetic defects or chromosomal abnormalities.

 Gang membership has been linked with violent behavior.
 Youth gangs are self-formed associations made up of 3 or more members, typically ranging in age from 13 to 24.
 Gangs usually adopt a name and identifying symbols, such as a particular style of clothing, the use of certain hand signs, certain tattoos, or graffiti.
 Some gangs require prospective members to perform random acts of violence before membership is granted.